Rafq77/cppTraining/exercise/extra/README2.txt

    and uses the compare() member function of XWin for this.

  - Replace the Redraw class by an argument-less lambda.
+   The Canvas constructor needs to register a lambda as callback that calls its own member function draw().

  - Replace the implementation of the recursive functions in Group by an apply function taking a lambda.